vignesh-nagarajan-vn/vignesh-nagarajan-vn/README.md

 <br>

-🎯 Due to my perfect 1520 score on the PSAT Exam and my rigorous academic courseload consisting of 16 APs, 6 Honors at BASIS Phoenix and 8 DEs at Paradise Valley Community College, I aim to finish an accelerated BS (CS & Stats) + MCS program in 4 years via a full-tuition/ride scholarship.
+🎯 Due to my perfect 1520 score on the PSAT and my rigorous academic courseload consisting of 16 APs, 6 Honors at BASIS Phoenix and 8 DEs at Paradise Valley Community College, I aim to finish an accelerated BS (CS & Stats) + MCS program in 4 years via a full-tuition scholarship.

 <br>